High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Solution method

-Finally, let us consider the issue of the cost of the algorithm proposed here.
-For this purpose, let us assume that (i) in the BIM interfaces and boundaries are discretized using a total of $k\/$ nodes, and (ii) the finite differences discretization of the computational domain involves $M\/$ nodes.\footnote{Recall that the two discretizations are independent of each other --- see remark~\ref{rmk:solution:discretization}.} Then the break down of the computational costs is as follows (recall that the space dimension is $\nu\/$) \begin{enumerate} \item \textbf{Cost of the BIM.} The cost of the BIM depends on the specific choice of method.
+For the purpose of evaluating the operation count of the algorithm, let us assume that (i) the BIM interfaces and boundaries are discretized using a total of $k\/$ nodes, and (ii) the finite differences discretization of the computational domain involves $M\/$ nodes.\footnote{These two discretizations are independent of each other.} Then the break down of the operation count is as follows (note that the space dimension is $\nu\/$). \begin{enumerate} \item \textbf{BIM operation count.} This depends on the specific choice of method.
 In principle, a general BIM requires $\ord{k^3}\/$ operations.
-However, there is a number of techniques that can be used to reduce this cost to $\ord{k^2}\/$ or even to $\ord{k}\/$, see~\cite{rokhlin:85,canning:92,nabors:94}. \item \textbf{Cost of computing the boundary conditions.} In equations \eqref{eq:dcd} and \eqref{eq:dcn} integrations are needed to evaluate the boundary conditions.
-The integration cost for each node on the boundary is $\ord{k}\/$, so that the total cost of evaluating the boundary conditions is $\ord{kM^{(\nu\/-1)/\nu\/}}\/$. \item \textbf{Interpolation costs.} As pointed out in remark~\ref{rmk:solution:interpolation}, interpolation of the potential functions obtained with the BIM may be required.
-Depending on the technique used, the cost of computing interpolants for the potential distributions varies between $\ord{k}\/$ and $\ord{k^2}\/$.
-After the interpolants are known, the cost of evaluating the potentials at the locations needed by the CFM is $\ord{M^{(\nu\/-1)/\nu\/}}\/$. \item \textbf{Cost of the CFM.} Computing the correction function requires the solution of a small linear system ($12\times\/12\/$ for \fth\ order accuracy in 2-D) at each grid node close to the interface or the boundary.
-The total cost for this is $\ord{M^{(\nu\/-1)/\nu\/}}\/$.
+However, there is a number of techniques that can be used to reduce the operation count to $\ord{k^2}\/$ or even to $\ord{k}\/$, see~\cite{rokhlin:85, canning:92, nabors:94}. \item \textbf{Operation count of computing boundary conditions.} Equation \eqref{eq:w2:bc} requires integrations to evaluate the boundary conditions.
+This yields $\ord{k}\/$ operations per node on the boundary.
+Thus the total operation count from the boundary conditions is $\ord{kM^{(\nu\/-1)/\nu\/}}\/$. \item \textbf{Operation count of interpolation.} Depending on the technique used, the operation count of computing interpolants for the potential densities varies between $\ord{k}\/$ and $\ord{k^2}\/$.
+After the interpolants are known, the operation count of evaluating the densities at the locations needed by the CFM is $\ord{M^{(\nu\/-1)/\nu\/}}\/$. \item \textbf{CFM Operation count.} Computing the correction function requires the solution of a small linear system ($12\times\/12\/$ for \fth\ order accuracy in 2-D) at each grid node close to the interface or the boundary.
+The operation count of this step is $\ord{M^{(\nu\/-1)/\nu\/}}\/$.
 However, note that these linear systems depend on the geometry of the problem only --- thus their coefficient matrices need to be computed only once.
-As a consequence, even though the CFM is used more than once to obtain the full solution, the additional cost incurred over a single use is rather minimal. \com{\\}{Details.}{We have to solve the $12 \times 12\/$ linear systems each time we use the CFM.
-But the most expensive step, computing the $L\,U\/$ decomposition for the linear systems, is done only once.
-Furthermore, the CFM-cost-hog is the computation of the linear systems, which needs to be done only once.
-Hence the cost of doing 3 CFM's is essentially the same as doing it once.} \item \textbf{Cost of the finite differences.} Since all the problems solved with finite differences are defined in a rectangular domain, the resulting linear systems can be inverted using the FFT.
-This is one of the fastest methods available to solve the Poisson equation, with cost $\ord{M\log\/M}\/$. \end{enumerate} \begin{rmk} Mayo and collaborators~\cite{mayo:84,mayo:92,mckenney:95} proposed a method similar to the one here, for the Laplace and Poisson equations without interfaces of discontinuity.
-As here, their method uses a BIM and finite differences in an immersed setting.
-They also considered the case with discontinuities, which they do by adding correction terms to the right hand side of the discretized equations.
-However, instead of using the CFM, the correction terms are based on accurate computations of derivatives of the potentials.
-Fourth order accurate corrections for the Laplace equation are presented in~\cite{mayo:84,mayo:92}, and second order corrections for the Poisson equation in~\cite{mckenney:95}.\myremarkend \end{rmk}
+As a consequence, even though the CFM is used more than once to obtain the full solution, the additional operation count incurred over a single use is rather minimal. \item \textbf{Operation count of finite differences discretization.} Since all the problems solved with finite differences are defined in a rectangular domain, the resulting linear systems can be inverted using the FFT.
+This is one of the fastest methods available to solve the Poisson equation, with operation count $\ord{M\log\/M}\/$. \end{enumerate}